jeremenichelli/jeremenichelli.github.io/_posts/2016-04-18-patterns-for-a-promise-based-initialization.md

 }
 {% endhighlight %}

-**Promise.all** can be used like we did for scripts Promises or even combine them.
+The same **Promise.all** pattern can be used for different resources.

 {% highlight javascript %}
 // create a Promise for each resource